 This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expenses.
-MCEV increased due to lower mortality and morbidity rates and refinement of surrender and lapse rates.

 (8) Other operating variances

 This item reflects the impact of non-operating activities that are not included in the above (2) through (7) and that of model improvements and updates used in calculating MCEV.